greenelab/lab-website-template/index.md

 {%- include big-link.html icon="fas fa-hands-helping" text="Join the team" link="/join" -%}
 {:.center}

+## Tags

+A _tags_ component.
+Provide your own list of tags separated by spaces, and/or provide a GitHub repo and its "tags" (GitHub calls them [topics](https://github.com/topics)) will be fetched automatically!
+You can include this as part of other components, such as the _card_ component.

+{%
+  include tags.html
+  tags="ovarian-cancer dataset gene-expression"
+  github="greenelab/lab-website-template"
+%}

 ## Card

 A multi-size, flexible _card_ component, with an image, a title link, markdown text, and extra rows for special items such as tags.

+{% capture tags %}
+{% include tags.html tags="red hammer elephant supercalifragilisticexpialidocious" %}
+{% endcapture %}

 {% capture largecards %}
 {%